MyCryptoHQ/knowledge-base-content/troubleshooting/sending/gas-required-exceeds-allowance-or-always-failing-transaction.md

 date_modified: '2020-11-17'
 ---

-This error can occur, usually when you are trying to interact with a contract.
-It means that MyCrypto could not estimate the gas limit for your transaction.
-There are multiple causes for this error, such as:
+This error can occur when interacting with a contract, and means that MyCrypto could not estimate the gas limit for your transaction.

+This error can be caused by a few reasons, including:

 - The gas limit required for your transaction is higher than the block gas limit.
 You can see the current block gas limit for the Ethereum mainnet [here](https://ethstats.io/).
 - Contract execution for your transaction will fail, so the gas limit cannot be estimated.